truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrepEnterprise.md

    * Replication, periodic snapshot, cloud sync, or other tasks settings to reconfigure in SCALE if you want to duplicate these tasks.

    * Make sure you have backed-up copies of certificates used in CORE to import or configure in SCALE.

+   * Record deprecated service settings and any WebDAV share dataset and user configurations.

 Download the SCALE [SCALE ISO file](https://www.truenas.com/download-tn-scale/) or the SCALE upgrade file and save it to your computer or on two USB drives (see the **Physical Hardware tab** in [Installing SCALE]({{< relref "InstallingSCALE.md" >}})).